-For example, in the Bitcoin system, if some user wants to create a block of transactions and add it to the chain, the hash value of his block must satisfy certain conditions that can be achieved by iterating a special variable X inside the block many times and checking the resulting hash value on every iteration.
+For example, in the Bitcoin system, if some user wants to create a block of transactions and add it to the chain, the hash value of his block must satisfy certain conditions, which can be achieved by iterating special variable X inside the block many times and checking the resulting hash value on every iteration.

-What is important about the problem in a proof-of-work system is the following:
+What is important about the problem in a proof-of-work system, is that

-- It is known that the solution for the problem exists, and it is also known how many iterations (on average) are required to find it using the best-known algorithm A; - There are no algorithms for solving the problem that perform significantly better than A; it is also believed that such algorithms will not soon be found; - The problem depends on some input data I, so you cannot find solutions for the problem in advance (before input I is known) and then use these solutions without performing any work; - Given a problem and a solution to it, it is easy to verify that the provided solution is correct.
+- It is known that the solution for the problem exists, and it is also known how many iterations (on average) are required to find it, using best known algorithm \mathcal{A} ; - There are no algorithms for solving the problem, that perform significantly better than \mathcal{A} ; it is believed also that such algorithms will not be found soon; - Problem depends on some input data I, so you can not find solutions for the problem in advance (before input I is known) and then use these solutions without performing any work; - Given a problem and a solution to it, it is easy to verify that provided solution is correct.

-Unfortunately, solving the problem of finding specific hash values (used in Bitcoin and Ethereum) does not yield any information that is useful outside the system; therefore, tremendous amounts of calculations performed to solve the problem are wasted.
+Unfortunately, solving the problem of finding specific hash values (used in Bitcoin and Ethereum) does not yield any information that is useful outside the system, therefore tremendous amounts of calculations performed to solve the problem are wasted.

-Some other implementations of proof-of-work systems solve this issue.
-For example, solutions for proof-of-work problems used in the cryptocurrency Primecoin give us special chains of prime numbers that are useful for scientific research.
+Some other implementations of proof-of-work system solve this issue.
+For example, solutions of proof-of-work problem used in cryptocurrency Primecoin give us special chains of prime numbers, useful for scientific research.

-Your task is to construct a problem P that can be used in a proof-ofwork system such that information obtained in the process of solving it can be useful outside the system.
+Your task is to construct a problem \mathbf{P} that can be used in a proof-of-work system, such that information obtained in the process of solving it can be useful outside the system.
 More formally:

-- P is, in fact, a family of problems parametrized by two variables: I (input data, you can assume that I is a 256 bit string, or introduce other sensible formats), and C (complexity, e.g., some positive integer).
-For fixed input and complexity, P(I, C) is a problem that can be solved by using some algorithm A (should be provided in your solution to this task).
-It should not be possible to find a provable solution for the problem P(I, C) if I is not known; - Average time T (amount of computational steps or iterations) required to find a solution of P(I,C) using algorithm A is known (assuming input data I is chosen randomly and uniformly) and depends on C, so T = T(C) and T(C) can be made very small, infeasibly large, or something in between by adjusting complexity variable C; - It should be easy to verify whether any provided solution is correct - Any kind of proof that there are likely no significantly better algorithms for solving P than the given algorithm A is desirable.
-For example, a proof that proposed the problem is NP-hard or any other considerations; - You should describe how information obtained in the process of solving P can be useful outside of the proof-of-work system.
+- P is, in fact, a family of problems, parametrized by two variables: I (input data, you can assume that I is a 256 bit string, or introduce other sensible formats), and C (complexity, e.g. some positive integer).
+For fixed input and complexity, $\mathbf{P}(I, C)$ is a problem that can be solved by using some algorithm \mathcal{A} (should be provided in your solution to this task).
+It should not be possible to find a provable solution for the problem $\mathbf{P}(I, C)$ if I is not known; - Average time T (amount of computational steps or iterations) required to find a solution of $\mathbf{P}(I, C)$ using algorithm \mathcal{A} is known (assuming input data I is chosen randomly and uniformly), and depends on C, so T = T(C), and T(C) can be made very small, infeasibly large, or something in-between by adjusting complexity variable C; - It should be easy to verify whether any provided solution is correct or not; - Any kind of proof that there are likely no significantly better algorithms for solving P than the given algorithm \mathcal{A} , is desirable.
+For example, proof that proposed problem is \mathcal{NP} -hard, or any other considerations; - You should describe how information obtained in the process of solving P can be useful outside of the proof-of-work system.

-For example, in the Bitcoin system P(I, C) is a problem of finding an integer X such that if we apply the SHA-256 hash function to the pair (I,X) twice, the resulting hash value, represented as an integer, will not be greater than C. Here C is a nonnegative integer that defines the complexity of the problem and I-a block header containing information about all transactions included in it along with some other information-is an input.
+For example, in the Bitcoin system, $\mathbf{P}(I, C)$ is a problem of finding an integer X such that if we apply SHA-256 hash function to the pair (I, X) twice, the resulting hash value, represented as an integer, will not be greater than C. Here C is a nonnegative integer, defining complexity of the problem, and I - a block header, containing information about all transactions included in it, along with some other information - is an input.